WeldHQ/community-connectors/README.md

 # community-connectors
-Integrations to SaaS applications via Weld's Custom Connector.
+Integrations to APIs via Weld's Custom Connector.

 With the Custom Connector from Weld you can write an integration in 1 file.
 Connect to the data, get it out of the API and Weld will take care of scheduling, error handling, schemas, loading to the data warehouse and alerting.